-This creates a great marketing opportunity for your business and a huge hustle at the same time.
-Your employees can't possibly do every social marketing task.
-With automation software, you can hire fewer people to handle social media and deliver better results at the same time.
-Here’s what automation tools can offer.
+This creates a great marketing opportunity for your business and a massive hustle at the same time.
+Your employees can't possibly do every social media marketing task.
+With automation software, you can hire fewer people to handle social media and deliver better results simultaneously.

-In a nutshell, it’s a sales automation mechanism that allows you to rate leads with software.
+Lead scoring is a sales automation mechanism that allows you to rate leads with software.
 You don't need to have people judging leads manually; you only have to configure the algorithm.
-In the end, the only thing you have to do is work with the list of marketing-qualified leads (MQLs).
+Ultimately, you have to work with the list of marketing-qualified leads (MQLs).

-Here's what you have to consider when creating your own lead scoring system to make sure you're focusing your efforts on the right people.
+Here's what you must consider when creating your lead scoring system to ensure you're focusing your efforts on the right people.

-Create a list of actions and characteristics that make up an MQL for your company.
-Start with small actions like opening a marketing email and progress to the more important ones like signing up for a webinar or checking out the price list page.
+- Create a list of actions and characteristics that make up an MQL for your company.
+Start with small steps like creating a marketing email and eventually progress to the webinar or newsletter signups.

-Include personal characteristics to the list, based on the ones your most converting clients have.
-For instance, if the bulk of your clients are 30-year-old private entrepreneurs, give them extra scores to make your sales team focus on them.
+- Include personal characteristics to the list of your most converting clients.
+For instance, if the bulk of your clients is 30-year-old private entrepreneurs, give them extra scores to make your sales team focus on them.

-When you have that list, decide on the number of points you award for each action and the point range.
-For instance, you can give a maximum of five points for sharing on social media.
-If a person shares only one post per month, they get only one point.
-If they share more than four a month, they get all five points.
+- Decide on the number of points you award for each action and the point range.
+For instance, you can give five points for sharing on social media.
+If a person shares only one post monthly, they get one point.
+They get all five points if they share more than four a month.

-When a lead has five points out of 50, they need more nurturing to convert.
-When they have 45, you need to reach out with an offer.
-Work out the minimum number of lead score points a lead must have to convert so your team knows when to contact them.
+- Work out lead tiers to represent how likely a lead is to convert.
+For instance, if a lead has five points out of 50, they need more nurturing.
+If they have 45, you need to reach out with an offer.
+Work out the minimum number of points a lead must have to convert, so your team knows when to contact them.

-Now, you can create your own lead scoring system from scratch, but that may prove to be too expensive.
-Using existing lead scoring software will likely be cheaper than developing your own from the bottom up.
+You might feel ready to create your lead scoring system from scratch, but it can be expensive.
+Using lead scoring software will be more reasonable than developing your own.

 3. Email automation

-Email marketing is one of the most effective ways to reach customers.
+Email marketing is one of the most compelling ways to acquire customers.
 It's comparatively old but holds on par with the new trend, influencer marketing.